BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 <br>

 Time to **escalate privileges**.
 An attack path with these privileges is to first list available volumes of the EC2 machines (**ec2:DescribeVolumes**) and then create a publicly available snapshot (**ec2:CreateSnapshot**) of the volume.
-If a volume is publicly available, this means another AWS user can spin up an EC2 instance and attach the snapshot to their own machine as a second hard drive.
+If a volume is publicly available, this means another AWS user can spin up an EC2 instance and attach the snapshot to their own machine as a second hard drive

 ```
 [www-data@manager ~]$ aws ec2 describe-volumes